-Eemil Lagerspetz is a researcher at the Helsinki Institute for Information Technology HIIT and a graduate student at the University of Helsinki.
-His research interests include mobile data management, data communications, and energy efficiency.
-He has a MSc and a BSc in Computer Science from the University of Helsinki.
-He joined the Carat project during his research exchange stay at UC Berkeley.
+Eemil Lagerspetz is a postdoctoral researcher at the University of Helsinki.
+He completed his PhD at the University of Helsinki in 2014.
+His research interests include large-scale data analysis (Big Data), mobile data management, data communications, and energy efficiency.
 He is currently the main maintainer for Carat.
 Contact him at firstname.lastname@example.org.

 Ella Peltonen is a graduate student at the University of Helsinki.
 Her research interests include distributed machine learning and data mining methods for large and ambiguous data sets.
-In the Carat project, she focuses on detecting energy anomalies and turning them into human-readable actionable recommendations.
+In the Carat project, she focuses on detecting energy anomalies from Carat's rich context factor data, and turning them into actionable recommendations.
 She received a MSc and a BSc in Computer Science from the University of Helsinki.
 Contact her at email@example.com

 Sasu Tarkoma received his M.Sc. and Ph.D. degrees in Computer Science from the University of Helsinki, Department of Computer Science.
 He is full professor at University of Helsinki, Department of Computer Science and Head of the networking and services specialization line.
 He has managed and participated in national and international research projects at the University of Helsinki, Aalto University, and Helsinki Institute for Information Technology (HIIT).
 He has worked in the IT industry as a consultant and chief system architect as well as principal researcher and laboratory expert at Nokia Research Center.
 His interests include mobile computing, Internet technologies, and middleware.
 He can be reached at firstname.lastname@example.org